ShangHungWan/GarenaDrawBot/README.md

 ## Introduction

-This is a simple bot to draw in Garena's app.

-And return the result by Telegram.
+This is a simple bot to draw in Garena's app, and return the result by Telegram.

 You "cannot" control this script by bot so far, maybe in the future..?